Admitted vs. non-admitted insurance: What’s the difference?

 In this post, we will take an in-depth look at the differences between admitted and non-admitted insurance.

-What is an admitted insurance carrier?
+What is admitted insurance?

 How does an insurance product become admitted?

-What is a non-admitted insurance carrier?
+What is non-admitted insurance?

 - High-risk property insurance (coastal areas or regions prone to natural disasters)